 Unlisted companies are not obliged to pay dividends to shareholders or if they do, they may be infrequent.
 Instead, many small companies choose to reinvest profits in the business to facilitate further growth.

-Alternative ways to invest
+Alternative ways to make unlisted investments

 As well as direct investment in an unlisted company it is also possible to invest via an EIS fund or SEIS fund.
 These are managed investment vehicles that raise finance from individuals and institutions to invest across a portfolio of EIS or SEIS-eligible companies.
 This can be a way for investors to spread risk across several such companies.